andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     heading: Under £100
     subheading: >-
-      If the request is for under £100, applications which meet the criteria are approved almost immediately.via the organisation who are supporting you with the application.
+      If the request is for under £100, applications which meet the criteria are approved almost immediately via the organisation who are supporting you with the application.
   card2:
     body: >-